confluentinc/cp-demo/docs/index.rst

 To simulate a failed broker, stop the Docker container running one of the two Kafka brokers.

 #.
-MDS is backed by a Confluent metadata topic called ``_confluent-metadata-auth``.
+(This step is required only for cp-demo; it is not required in production) MDS is backed by a Confluent metadata topic called ``_confluent-metadata-auth``.
 In production, leave its replication factor at default RF=3.
 In this demo with two brokers, it may have been desirable for RF=2.
 However, if RF=2 then automatically min.insync.replicas=2 (code logic just for this topic, not all topics), and then stopping one broker would cause producing to this topic to fail.
 Instead, in order to be able to demonstrate a single broker failure, first move all the partitions of this topic to kafka1.

    .. sourcecode:: bash